ghga-de/ghga-metadata-schema/docs/schema_markdown/DataAccessPolicy.md

 ### Own

  * [DataAccessPolicy➞name](DataAccessPolicy_name.md)  <sub>1..1</sub>
-     * Description: A name for the Data Access Policy.
+     * Description: A name for this Data Access Policy.
      * Range: [String](types/String.md)
  * [DataAccessPolicy➞description](DataAccessPolicy_description.md)  <sub>1..1</sub>
-     * Description: A short description for the Data Access Policy.
+     * Description: A short description for this Data Access Policy.
      * Range: [String](types/String.md)
  * [DataAccessPolicy➞policy_text](DataAccessPolicy_policy_text.md)  <sub>1..1</sub>
      * Description: The complete text for the Data Access Policy.
      * Range: [String](types/String.md)
  * [DataAccessPolicy➞policy_url](DataAccessPolicy_policy_url.md)  <sub>0..1</sub>
-     * Description: An alternative to pasting the Data Access Policy text is to provide the URL for the policy, if available.
-This is useful if the terms of the policy is made available online at a resolvable URL.
+     * Description: An alternative to the Data Access Policy text is to provide the URL for the policy.
+This is useful if the terms of the policy are available online at a resolvable URL.
      * Range: [String](types/String.md)
  * [DataAccessPolicy➞data_use_permission](DataAccessPolicy_data_use_permission.md)  <sub>1..1</sub>
-     * Description: Data use permission associated with a Data Use Policy.
-Typically one or more terms from DUO and should be descendants of 'DUO:0000001 data use permission'.
-Please use 'DUO:0000006' if no other permission applies.
+     * Description: The Data Use Permission associated with this Data Use Policy.
+The used term should be a descendant of 'DUO:0000001: data use permission'.
      * Range: [DataUsePermissionEnum](DataUsePermissionEnum.md)
  * [DataAccessPolicy➞data_use_modifiers](DataAccessPolicy_data_use_modifiers.md)  <sub>0..\*</sub>
-     * Description: Modifier for the Data Use Permission associated with a Data Use Policy.
-Should be descendants of 'DUO:0000017 data use modifier'.
-Please use 'DUO:0000026' if no other modifier applies.
+     * Description: One or more Data Use Modifiers for the Data Use Permission associated with this Data Use Policy.
+The used terms should be descendants of 'DUO:0000017: data use modifier'.
+Please use 'user specific restriction' if no other modifier applies.
      * Range: [DataUseModifierEnum](DataUseModifierEnum.md)
  * [DataAccessPolicy➞data_access_committee](DataAccessPolicy_data_access_committee.md)  <sub>1..1</sub>
-     * Description: The Data Access Committee linked to this policy.
+     * Description: The Data Access Committee linked to this Data Use Policy.
      * Range: [DataAccessCommittee](DataAccessCommittee.md)

 ### Mixed in from IdentifiedByAliasMixin: